aphakdy/aphakdy/README.md

 👋 **Hi, I’m Alex Phakdy!**
 🎓 **Computer Information Systems major** with a minor in Business at the University of South Carolina.
-Passionate about **web development**, **UI/UX design**, and **IT**, I enjoy building user-centered applications with clean, intuitive interfaces.
+Passionate about **web development**, and **UI/UX design**, I’m passionate about designing user-centered web applications with seamless, intuitive interfaces and a focus on cohesive app experiences.

 💻 Skills: Experienced with Django, MongoDB, Figma, Flexbox, and more.
-I love tackling both frontend and backend challenges and am particularly interested in e-commerce and educational platforms.
+I love tackling both frontend and backend challenges.

 🚀 Projects: Some highlights include: